electric-sql/electric/website/docs/guides/deployment.md

 Electric uses persistent storage outside of Postgres to store shape metadata and [shape logs](/docs/api/http#shape-log).
 By default, it creates a directory named `persistent` in the currrent working directory where it's running.
 This is fine for development, but not suitable for a production setup.

-The path to Electric's persistent storage can be configured via the `STORAGE_DIR` environment variable, e.g. `STORAGE_DIR=/var/lib/electric/persistent`.
+The path to Electric's persistent storage can be configured via the `ELECTRIC_STORAGE_DIR` environment variable, e.g. `ELECTRIC_STORAGE_DIR=/var/lib/electric/persistent`.
 Electric will create the directory at that path if it doesn't exist yet but you need to make sure that the OS user that it's running as has the necessary permissions in the parent directory.

-Naturally, the file system location configured via `STORAGE_DIR` and the data Electric stores there must survive sync service's restarts.
-When using Docker as the runtime environment, you can create a volume and use a path inside it as `STORAGE_DIR`.
+Naturally, the file system location configured via `ELECTRIC_STORAGE_DIR` and the data Electric stores there must survive sync service's restarts.
+When using Docker as the runtime environment, you can create a volume and use a path inside it as `ELECTRIC_STORAGE_DIR`.
 When using Kubernetes, you'll want to create a persistent volume and attach it to your Electric deployment.

 ### Maintaining shape consistency

 To ensure consistent syncing of a subset of data from Postgres to a shape consumer, Electric needs to look at every single transaction committed in Postgres that touches any of the tables included in its active shapes.
 That's the reason for creating a publication, instructing Postgres to start replicating operations on specified tables, and a replication slot, instructing Postgres to hold on to WAL files until Electric processes all transactions contained in them.

 The persistent state that Electric maintains in Postgres must stay in sync with the shape data stored on disk, outside of the database cluster.
-If you change the value of `STORAGE_DIR` or switch to a different `DATABASE_URL` at any point, you must clean up the other location by hand, whether it's removing a directory tree on disk or dropping the replication slot and publication in Postgres.
+If you change the value of `ELECTRIC_STORAGE_DIR` or switch to a different `DATABASE_URL` at any point, you must clean up the other location by hand, whether it's removing a directory tree on disk or dropping the replication slot and publication in Postgres.